vikasnataraja/vikasnataraja.github.io/index.md

   </strong>
 </p>

-The fields of Autonomous Vehicles and Machine Learning are some of the most exciting things today.
-I definitely want to work on these things and if you hear or know of a job opportunity, please feel free to contact me here: [Vikas Nataraja](mailto:viha4393@colorado.edu)
+The fields of Autonomous Vehicles and Machine Learning are some of the most exciting things today and I definitely want to work on these things.
+If you hear or know of a job opportunity, please feel free to contact me here: [Email me](mailto:viha4393@colorado.edu)